-KONGSBERG set high standards for the way we do business.
-These Supplier Conduct Principles (hereinafter "the Principles") have been established to ensure safe working conditions and responsible business conduct throughout KONGSBERG's supply chain.
-We require workers to be treated with respect and dignity, impartially and fairly, that business operations are environmentally sound, and that business is conducted in accordance with internationally recognised principles and relevant international conventions relating to responsible business conduct.
+We set high standards for the way we do business.
+These Supplier Conduct Principles (hereinafter "the Principles") have been established to ensure safe working conditions throughout KONGSBERG's supply chain, ensuring that workers are treated with respect and dignity, impartially and fairly, that business operations are environmentally sound, and that business is conducted in accordance with internationally recognised principles and relevant international conventions relating to responsible business conduct .